MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-connect.md

 ## Recommended wired configurations

 In general, it’s recommended to use native cable connections whenever possible such as USB-C to USB-C or HDMI to HDMI.
 Other combinations such as MiniDP to HDMI or MiniDP to USB-C will also work.
-Some configuration may be required to optimize the video-out experience; refer to the section below: [Mirroring Surface Hub 2S display on another device](#Mirroring-Surface-Hub-2S-display-on-another-device).
+Some additional configuration may be required to optimize the video-out experience, as described on this page.

 | **Connection** | **Functionality** | **Description**|
 | --- | --- | ---|